CHATS-lab/LLMs_Encode_Harmfulness_Refusal_Separately/README.md

 ```bash
 sh run_diff_mean.sh
 ```
-This will reproduce hidden states for two specified clusters (e.g., harmful prompts and harmless prompts) and according difference
+This will reproduce hidden states for two specified clusters (e.g., harmful prompts and harmless prompts) and the according direction from one cluster to the other.
-By default, we extract last 2 instruction tokens + all the special post-instruction tokens.

 ### Intervention Experiments